fsoubelet/PhotoCrawl/README.md

 - [ ] Handling raw files.
 As of right now, the script only manages images in the `jpg` format since `Pillow` does not hangle raw files.
 - [x] Handling subfolders when looking for files.
+- [x] Output all insight in a single plot.

 ## License